Sayrix/Ticket-Bot-Docusaurus/docs/config.md

     {
-      "codeName": "category-one", // The name need to be in lowercase "name": "Category One", // The name that will be displayed in the ticket "emoji": "💡", // The emoji of the type (can be blank) "color": "", // Can be a hex color or blank to use the main color "categoryId": "", // The category id where the tickets will be created
+      "codeName": "category-one", // The name need to be in lowercase "name": "Category One", // The name that will be displayed in the ticket "description": "Description of Category One", // The description of the Ticket in Create Ticket Menu "emoji": "💡", // The emoji of the type (can be blank) "color": "", // Can be a hex color or blank to use the main color "categoryId": "", // The category id where the tickets will be created